telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 This LED is connected to the 5V input from either USB or VIN

 ##### Reset button
-This button allows you to reset the program contained on the board so that it runs again from the init.
+This button allows you to reset the program contained on the board.
+It runs again from the init.

 ##### Onboard LED
 The onboard LED is connected to pin D6